-Let me talk to you: This means that God is not against you in your weakness.
+So let me talk to you: This means that God is not against you in your weakness.
 God is for you.
-More than that, He is with you in your weakness, right beside you in your weakness.
-That's what Paraclete means, right?
-God didn't put His Spirit in you to spy on you; to search out your sins and report back to Him.
-No, when He finds you weak and struggling, He helps you, He intercedes to the Father for you.
+He sends His Holy Spirit to be with you in your weakness, right beside you in your weakness.
+That's what Paraclete means, right - One who comes alongside.
+I think sometimes we think of the Holy Spirit as a spy who searches out our sins and reports back to God.
+No, when He finds you weak and struggling, He helps you, and then He goes to the Father for you.